 March is National Tick Awareness Month!

 Check out Public Health’s map of risk areas in Ontario below.
 It’s not the kind of map any city wants to be on, but the deer tick has been found in sufficient numbers in parts of Toronto, to put us on it.
-Comparing the map for 2016 with that of 2017, you can see that ticks continue to expand their feeding grounds.
+Comparing the maps for 2016 through 2018, you can see that ticks continue to expand their feeding grounds.
+They’re now in Hamilton, York region, Kenora & near Orillia where they weren’t established previously.
+Ticks expand their territories at a rate of about 46 km/year.
 And where there’s a black-legged (deer) tick, there’s the potential for that tick to carry the bacterium (Borrelia burgdorferi) that causes Lyme disease.
-(Click on the 2017 map to see a larger version of it.)
+(Click on the 2018 map to see a larger version of it.)

-By the way, you’re invited to be a citizen scientist & help Dr. Scott Weese of the University of Guelph with his tick surveillance efforts by submitting information about ticks you find on your pet here: https://www.canadianveterinarians.net/pet-tick-tracker
+By the way, you’re invited to be a citizen scientist & help Dr. Scott Weese of the University of Guelph with his tick surveillance efforts by submitting information about ticks you find on your pet here: https://www.petsandticks.com/ticks-submissions.
+There’s lots of other useful information at this website as well, including some of the latest research on the subject.

 Note: It’s still the case that nation- & province-wide, about 1 in 5 deer ticks carry Borrelia burgdorferi.
 But in certain areas where these ticks have been established for a number of years, as many as 40% of them carry Borrelia.
 (The longer ticks are established in an area, the higher the level of disease in those tick populations.
 Gananoque, Kenora District, & Wainfleet Bog have some of the highest level of disease in their tick populations.)